JuliaGraphics/ColorSchemeTools.jl/docs/src/index.md

 This package provides tools for working with colorschemes and colormaps.

-For example, you can extract colorschemes from images, and replace an image colorscheme with another.
+For example, you can extract color schemes from images, and replace an image's color scheme with another.
+There are also function for creating ColorSchemes from pre-defined lists or Julia functions.

 This package relies on:
 - [Colors.jl](https://github.com/JuliaGraphics/Colors.jl)